-The Higher Education and Research Bill continues committee stage, the first chance for line by line scrutiny, in the Lords on Monday 23 January.
+The Higher Education and Research Bill concluded its committee stage, the first chance for line by line scrutiny, in the Lords on Monday 30 January.

 Lords committee stage day four: Wednesday 18 January

-Members discussed higher education (HE) and care leavers, blind marking of dissertations and blind assessment of applications, and contingency arrangements if an HE provider's registration is suspended.
+Members discussed HE and care leavers, blind marking of dissertations and blind assessment of applications, and contingency arrangements if an HE provider's registration is suspended.

 Lords committee stage day three: Monday 16 January

 Members discussed enrolment and registration conditions, mental health support, and accelerated degrees and flexible provision.